intuit-archive/new_relic-cookbook/README.md

       cwd "directory to change to before executing command" environment "value to pass as --environment"
       revision "value to pass to --revision"
-      user "value to -pass as --user"
+      user "value to pass as --user"
     end

 ## java_deployment_record